 Other causes may include Metatarsalgia, Morton's Neuroma, Athletes Foot or Tinea Pedis, and in some cases infection not just locally but systemically.
 Leprosy and HIV are examples of sytemic infections which can cause hot feet.

-Sensitivity to chemical substances in socks and shoes (i.e. Contact Dermatitis) should also be ruled out as a possible cause.
+Sensitivity to chemical substances in socks and shoes (i.e. Contact Dermatitis) should also be considered as a possible cause.

 Sarcoidosis, Porphyria and spinal tumours are also possible causes.